Fast, accurate, and system-specific variable-resolution modelling of proteins: The CANVAS model

 Finally, E$_{VdW}$ and E$_{coulomb}$ in Eq. \ref{eq:ff_CG} are the Van der Waals and Coulomb non-bonded contributions to the potential energy between nodes.
 For the AT region, standard force-field parameters are taken, while in the MG and CG regions, the charge and Lennard-Jones parameters of each bead are computed from the average properties of the neighbouring atoms, as defined through a procedure akin to a Voronoi tessellation \cite{voronoi1, voronoi2, voronoi3}.
 First, a Voronoi cell is defined by associating the decimated atoms (blue circles of Figure \ref{fig: Prot-Voronoi}b) to the closest survived atom (in terms of Euclidean distance $\ell$), which is now treated as a CG bead (Figure \ref{fig: Prot-Voronoi}c, and Figure \ref{fig: new-leu-arg-lys}b-c).
 We underline that, since a geometric criterion is employed to group atoms, the resulting bead is representative of atoms that could also belong to separate residues, as schematically shown in Figure \ref{fig: new-leu-arg-lys}.
 For this reason, the protein's starting structure plays a relevant role in the Voronoi tessellation, since the relative orientation of side-chains might influence the construction of the cells.
 Therefore, it is important that the structure employed as a reference for coarse-graining is minimized and equilibrated.
+For the same reason, the Voronoi tessellation-based coarse-graining procedure is strongly dependent on the starting structure, and we can expect the relative arrangements of secondary elements to be preserved during the simulation.
+If conformational changes are desirable, a careful distribution of the different degrees of resolution along the structure is required, and a more informed partition of the system should be done with explicit input from the user.

 After the definition of the Voronoi cells, non-bonded potential parameters are computed for each CG bead.
 Specifically, for a mapping that retains $N$ atoms out of $n$: \begin{itemize} \item the charge $Q_{_I}$ is defined as the algebraic sum of the charges $q_i$ of the atoms it represents: